Certified Registered Nurse Practitioner

 Knowledge, Skills, Abilities:

-4) Skill in preparing and maintaining records utilizing computer software.
+3) Demonstrates skill in gathering, analyzing patient data and interprets findings.
+Skill in preparing and maintaining records utilizing computer software.

-8) Knowledge of organizational policies, regulations, procedures, prescribed medical standards and common safety hazards and precautions.
+4) Knowledge of physician office procedures, medical terminology, ICD-10 and CPT coding guidelines.
+Knowledge of organizational policies, regulations, procedures, prescribed medical standards and common safety hazards and precautions.

 3) Meets the American Heart Association’s standards for Healthcare Provider Basic Life Support (BLS) and renews BLS every two years.